 Accommodation and Resources

-Drop in sessions are available for psychology on a Wednesday afternoon for additional support with your psychological studies.
+Drop in sessions are available for psychology on a Friday lunchtime where you can access additional support with your psychological studies.